NCAA President Mark Emmert stepping down no later than 2023

 But Emmert has been viewed by some as not a catalyst for change but as an obstacle standing in the way – or at the least reactive instead of proactive.

 The announcement comes one year after the board approved a contract extension for Emmert that ran through the 2025, a move that left many in college sports bewildered.
-Emmert’s yearly salary was nearly $3 million.
+Emmert’s salary was nearly $3 million in 2021.

-The NCAA has suffered a series of damaging court losses that peaked with last year’s 9-0 Supreme Court ruling against the association in an antitrust case.
-The decision undercut the NCAA’s ability to govern college sports and prompted a total overhaul of how it operates.
+The NCAA has suffered a series of damaging court losses in the past decade that peaked with last year’s 9-0 Supreme Court ruling against the association in an antitrust case.
+The decision undercut the NCAA’s ability to govern college sports and prompted a total overhaul how it operates.

 Years after losing an antitrust case over the NCAA’s use of athletes’ names, images and likenesses, the association finally changed its rules last June to allow the athletes to profit as paid sponsors and endorsers.
-The move came only after state lawmakers passed laws to neuter the NCAA’s power, and with Congress unwilling to provide federal protection, the NCAA has been unable to regulate NIL activity with uniform rules – leading to fresh criticism.
+The move came only after state lawmakers passed laws to neuter the NCAA’s power.
+With Congress unwilling to provide federal protection, the NCAA has been unable to regulate NIL activity with uniform rules – leading to fresh criticism.

 NCAA revenue has reached more than $1 billion per year under Emmert, primarily through the TV deals for the men’s college basketball tournament, and most of the money is redistributed to more than 1,100 member schools with nearly 500,000 athletes.